Keywords and Reserved Words in Java

 }

-Java knows to execute print statement 5 times because it already knows what to do when developer defines the for word.
+Java knows to execute print statement 5 times because it already knows what to do when the developer defines the word for.

-Hence, the keywords are the predefined words in Java that has internal functionality and Java does internal processing based on these keywords.
+Hence, the keywords are the predefined words in Java that have internal functionality and Java does internal processing based on these keywords.

 Following are the list of keywords in Java.